marjanajenia/interview_test/README.md

 #### Submission Process:
-Please respond to this email thread by 14-11-24, providing the following information:
 - Complete all task.
 - Deploy the update project and share live url (not mandatory).
 - Upload this project in GitHub and share repository link.
-- Share live url and repository email or whatsapp 01889-992919.

 Thanks and regards, Best of luck.